miayam/learn-css/008 Layout/README.md

   display: inline-block;
 }
 ```
 It's an `inline` element on steroid.
-It respects styling that apply to `block`
+It respects styling that applies to a `block`
 element.
 Pretty neat!

 ### Floats